barmoshe/data-processing-service/readme.md

 This repository is based on the article *Building Services Across Languages: A Temporal Journey*.
 It demonstrates:

-- **Temporal Server Setup:** Running a local Temporal server with a built-in UI and database file.
+- **Temporal Server Setup:** Running a local Temporal server with a built-in UI and a local database file.
 - **Multi-Language Workflow:** A workflow that invokes activities across Go, Python, and TypeScript.
 - **Task Queue Coordination:** How each worker listens on a dedicated task queue.
 - **Real vs. Demo Activities:** Starting with demo activities and progressively replacing them with real implementations.